mlpack/blog/doc/tutorials/Nilay2016Week09.md

+@brief We need to go deeper, Googlenet - Week 9
+@author Nilay Jain
-Title: We need to go deeper, Googlenet : Week-9 Highlights
+@page Nilay2016WeekNine We need to go deeper, Googlenet - Week 9
-Date: 2016-07-26 18:00:00
+@date 2016-07-26 18:00:00

-Tags: gsoc, CNN, googlenet, deep learning
-Author: Nilay Jain
+@section Nilay2016WeekNine We need to go deeper, Googlenet - Week 9

 I started this week by first testing the inception layer.
 While writing tests I was not getting the expected outputs, so I checked the codes of ConvLayer and Pooling Layer which are called in the Inception Layer.
 I then corrected the code in pooling layer so that we can pool with stride correctly now.
 I added this feature last week only but was still not getting correct results, so I corrected the logic and tested it, and it works now.
 We have merged this feature.